ladroop/Stream-recorder-for-adult-cam-sites-that-do-not-support-or-use-standard-HLS/README.md

 www.cameraprive.com
 showup.tv

--If the script detects live video op the page a little panel will occur after ~6 seconds with stop/record and preview.
+-If the script detects live video on the page a little panel will occur after ~6 seconds with stop/record and preview.

 -Just click the rec button to start recording and click again to pauze and stop to save it to disk.